 No. If a Business qualifies for a Gas, Food, Lodging or Camping Logo Sign on the Interstate, Freeway, or Expressway, it does not qualify for a TOD or Museum sign on the conventional state highway.

-Gas, Food, Lodging, Camping Interstate Logo Sign Application: You may download the OTE Interstate Logo Application (PDF format) for the legend category gas, food, lodging, and camping and return it to our offices via email or by US mail.
+Gas, Food, Lodging, Camping Interstate Logo Sign Application: You may download a printable TIC Interstate Logo Application (PDF format) or a electronic Fillable TIC Interstate Logo Application (PDF format) for the legend category gas, food, lodging, and camping and return it to our offices via email or by US mail.